Healthy Homes Assessment Horokiwi

 Home Assessments Horokiwi for Rental Properties

-There are a variety of concerns you should look for in the home review to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standard.
-A few examples are:
+There are many things to be able to examine in the house inspection to determine whether your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+Some examples include:

-The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be significant for property managers and landlords.
-For expert guidance, contact us now and schedule your rental property home assessment.
+The consequences of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being on the wrong side of a ruling on tenancy services ruling can have a significant impact for landlords and property managers.
+For specialist advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties